jilljenn/andrewcharlesjones.github.io/_posts/2021-11-20-21-score-matching.md

 One of the most frequently occurring problems in statistical modeling is dealing with intractable normalizing constants.
 Outside of relatively simple or conjugate models, it is often impossible to evaluate these constants.

 In modern machine learning, this problem often arises when a model's likelihood function is complicated and difficult to normalize.
-For example, this occurs in energy-based models XXX, GANs XXX, and XXX.
+For example, this occurs in [energy-based models (EBMs)](https://www.cs.toronto.edu/~hinton/absps/tr00-004.pdf), [generative adversarial networks (GANs)](https://arxiv.org/abs/1406.2661), and [variational autoencoders (VAEs)](https://arxiv.org/abs/1312.6114).

 Score matching is one approach to fitting these models in the face of intractable partition functions.
 In this post, we'll explain the details of score matching and provide a simple example.